90yearsoldcoder/circlexplore3_pipeline/README.md

 ```

 ## Move files to the inputdata folder and reference
-The postion of inputdata file
+The folder structure of inputdata files
 ```
 ./inputdata/${name}_R1.fastq
 ./inputdata/${name}_R2.fastq
 ```

-The position of reference
+The folder structure of reference
 ```
 ./reference/hg38.fa
 ./reference/hisat_index/hisat_index